jtrussell/svn-npm-crutch/README.md

 Install the module with: `npm install svn-npm-crutch`

-After installing svn-npm-crutch you may use list dependencies from subversion repositories in your `package.json` under a "svnDependencies" key.
-I.e.
+After installing svn-npm-crutch you may use list dependencies from subversion repositories in your `package.json` under a "svnDependencies" key. e.g.

 ```javascript
 "svnDependencies": {